KOiSPRK/kRGBFramework/README.md

 # kRGBFramework
-kRGBFramework is a frame work for random RGB color (It is for testing purposes)
+kRGBFramework is a frame work for random RGB color (This is for testing purposes only)

 Reference: http://www.techjini.com/blog/creating-your-own-simple-framework-in-ios/